Clarke Quay MRT station: Artwork

-The Reflections by Chua Ek Kay is displayed at this station as part of the Art-in-Transit (AiT) programme, a showcase of public artworks on the MRT network.
+The Reflections by Chua Ek Kay is displayed at this station as part of the Art in Transit (AiT) programme, a showcase of public artworks on the MRT network.
 The work consists of a 60 m mural portraying scenes from life on the Singapore River as well as an acid-etched brass mural reminiscent of light reflecting from the water.
-Exploring the themes of reflection, both pieces capture the vibrancy and vitality of the river.
+Exploring the themes of reflection, both pieces were intended to capture what LTA described as the "energy and life" of the river.
 Complementing these artworks are floor tiles, each adorned with painted eyes reminiscent of those found on tongkangs or Chinese junks, and they serve as navigational aids for station commuters.

 The work was inspired by Chua's observations of contemporary river life and childhood memories of the bustling Teochew Street area, where the station now stands.
 As such, the murals depict key moments highlighting the significance of the Singapore River to the city.
 These include the arrival of early migrants in the 19th century, the bustling activity of tongkangs navigating the river, the architectural landscape surrounding it, and the street celebrations by its banks.
 The silkscreened mural was originally rendered in ink on rice paper before being transferred onto vitreous enamel panels in the United Kingdom.
 These nostalgic tones are juxtaposed against the "raw energy" of the 20 m brass mural.
-The brush strokes give the appearance of with the river's energy and the reflections of passengers in motion.
-Mirroring the river's ever-changing hues with the weather, the colours in the brass work from "dominant reds" to "striking greens", accented with traces of gold on aquamarine.
+The dancing brush strokes convey river movement and what the artist describes as the "reflections of moving passengers".
+Mirroring the river's ever-changing hues with the weather, the colours in the brass work shift from "dominant reds" to "striking greens", accented with traces of gold on aquamarine.